s3n0/e2scripts/README.md

 ## Simple scripts for Enigma 2, focused on OpenATV and OpenPLi.

 + **LGTV-RS232 directory**
-   > - switching on and off the LG TV via RS-232 interface
+   > - switching On and Off the LG TV via RS-232 interface

 + **softcam**
    > - OSCam startup bash script '/etc/init.d/softcam' for Enigma2 based set-top-box